OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Late Spring is the oldest of the films on our list and is indispensable viewing for anyone interested in cinema history, having appeared on several ‘Greatest Films’ lists and influencing film-makers across the world.
-It falls into the shomin-geki genre, a type of Japanese film that deals with the ordinary lives of modern day working and middle class people, with a realist approach.
-It is the first of director Yasujirô Ozu’s ‘Noriko Trilogy’, one of Japanese cinema’s most important and acclaimed trilogies, which also includes 1951’s Early Summer and 1953’s Tokyo Story.
-A landmark in Japanese cinema.
+Director Yasujirō Ozu’s Late Spring falls into the Shomin-geki genre, a type of Japanese film that realistically depicts the ordinary lives of modern working-class and middle-class people.
+It was the first movie in Ozu’s acclaimed ‘Noriko Trilogy’, which also includes 1951’s Early Summer and 1953’s Tokyo Story.
+It was a landmark in Japanese cinema.

-For its time and place, Rashomon is one of the most impressive and daring films in cinema history.
-The film’s plot recounts a heinous crime and its aftermath, being recalled from different points of view by characters including a bandit, a samurai, the samurai’s wife, and a woodcutter, before ending with a stunning climax that questions the very core of humanity.
-Few films inspire terms to be named after them, but as ‘the Rashomon-effect’ is now part of the common vernacular, it goes to show what a great impact this multi-witness storytelling technique had on the everyday.
+Akira Kurosawa’s Rashomon was one of the most daring films of its era.
+It recounts how a heinous crime was interpreted from the different perspectives of a bandit, a samurai, the samurai’s wife, and a woodcutter, before ending on a stunning climax that questions the nature of humanity.
+Few films have terms named after them, so the fact that ‘the Rashomon effect’ is now part of the common vernacular goes to show how great an impact Kurosawa’s multi-witness storytelling technique had.

-The film that made the phrase ‘the Japanese original was better/scarier’ part of the everyday patter of horror buffs.
-Japanese horror has been big business for a while now, but Ring was arguably the first film that gained such widespread international attention, mostly due to people wanting to see a scarier version of the already terrifying The Ring.
+This is the movie (the inspiration for 2002’s American remake The Ring) that introduced the phrase ‘the Japanese original was better/scarier’ into horror film buffs’ everyday patter.
+Japanese horror had always been big business, but Ring was the film that captured the world’s attention.
 A mysterious videotape kills whoever watches it, unless the viewer can solve the mystery behind it.
-A film that, impressively, makes you want to both watch more films and never watch a film alone again.
+Impressively, Ring makes you both want to watch more films and never want to watch a film again.